Delay-minimizing capacity allocation in an infinite server queueing system

 which yields

-The last inequality comes from the finite delay condition in Proposition \ref{prop:equivalence}c that demands that the decay of the service-rate series be slower than that of the blocking probabilities.
+The last inequality comes from the finite delay condition in Proposition \ref{prop:equivalence}c that demands that the decay of the service-rate sequence be slower than that of the blocking probabilities.
 We therefore conclude that $\ell_n>\ell_{n+1}$ at the tail. \end{proof}

-To summarize, for any reasonable service-rate series, that is non-increasing and with finite delay, the series $\ell_n$ is decreasing and is also bounded from below by an increasing series.
-This shows that changing the service-rate series at the tail has a small, or bounded, effect on the limit $\ell$, as long as the finite delay condition is met.
-In Figure \ref{fig:Ld} the lower bound series is illustrated alongside the LST series for the approximated optimal solution for an example set of parameters.
-Indeed, $\ell_n$ approaches the lower bound series $\underline{\ell}_n$ very quickly.
+To summarize, for any reasonable service-rate sequence, that is non-increasing and with finite delay, the sequence $\ell_n$ is decreasing and is also bounded from below by an increasing sequence.
+This shows that changing the service-rate sequence at the tail has a small, or bounded, effect on the limit $\ell$, as long as the finite delay condition is met.
+In Figure \ref{fig:Ld} the lower bound sequence is illustrated alongside the LST sequence for the approximat optimal solution for an example set of parameters.
+Indeed, $\ell_n$ approaches the lower bound sequence $\underline{\ell}_n$ very quickly.
 In this example we have that $\frac{\ell_{15}-\underline{\ell}_{15}}{\ell_{15}}\eqsim 0.025$, which indicates that the error term is very accurate even for $M=15$ (and at $M=19$ the normalized error is already smaller than $0.001$).
-For other examples similar behaviour was observed, and, as expected, for higher levels of $\rho$ a bigger $M$ was required to achieve good accuracy.
+For other examples similar behaviour was observed, and, as expected, for higher levels of $\rho$ a bigger $M$ is required to achieve good accuracy.